Stay with a local Iban tribe in Borneo’s rainforest

 Group Size | Private – Max 8 people per booking |

-Itinerary for your 3, 4 and 5 days Iban Longhouse homestay in Sarawak, Borneo
+Itinerary for your 3, 4, and 5 days Iban Longhouse homestay in Sarawak, Borneo

 First Day

 We start the day very early, as it’s going to be a long day ahead!
-There is a 4hrs drive to the foot of the mountain where we’ll have a quick stop for an early lunch break.
+There is a 4-hour drive to the foot of the mountain where we’ll have a quick stop for an early lunch break.

-Note: Our luggage will be dropped off in a roadside longhouse.
+Note: Our luggage will be dropped off at a roadside longhouse.
 It will be collected by a 4×4 driver to be brought directly to the Iban longhouse village we will be staying at, via a different off-road trail.
-You will need to keep small bags with necessary items for the trek (water, raincoat, torchlight).
+You will need to keep small bags with the necessary items for the trek (water, raincoat, torchlight).

-We should arrive at the village in the late afternoon, usually right on time for the sunset which is pretty amazing from up there!
+We should arrive at the village in the late afternoon, usually right on time for the sunset, which is pretty amazing from up there!

 We will have dinner and spend the night in the village.